guicocoa/pinview/README.markdown

 ====

 - open the PINView Xcode project
-- drag the pinview group into your project
+- drag the pinview group into your project (make sure copy files is selected)

 USE THIS CODE:
 ====